Yandex Cloud

 • Password: <user_password>.

-1. In the objstorage-to-postgres.tf file, specify these variables:
+1. In the objstorage-to-postgres.tf file, specify the following variables:

 • source_endpoint_id: ID of the source endpoint.